loopj/tcpclient/README.md

 This library provides a `TCPClient` class, which allows you to make TCP requests in a super simple way.

+Works great when porting apps or libraries from Arduino or Particle projects to Linux or WiringPi.

 ## Usage

 ```c++